Oluwasetemi/css-note/slides.md

 hideInToc: true
 ---

-<h1 class="text-sm bg-orange p-4 text-center">Align Self</h1> In a case where you want a specific child(ren) to have specific alignments instead of aligning all the children, flexbox gives you the <kbd>align-self</kbd> property to achieve this.
+<h1 class="text-sm bg-orange p-4 text-center">Align Self</h1> In a case where you want a specific child(ren) to have specific alignments instead of aligning all the children, flexbox gives you the `align-self` property to achieve this.

 ```html {monaco-run}
 <style>